Mayar-Elghandour/SPR_classification_DL/README.md

 it was taken from 140 female and 152 male.

-the method of acquisation was through a digital stethoscope (Yunting model II Stethoscope, Yunting II).
+the method of acquisition was through a digital stethoscope (Yunting model II Stethoscope, Yunting II).
 <a name="source"></a>
 ### Data source
 The dataset used is the [SPR Sound:  SJTU Paediatric Respiratory Sound Database](https://github.com/SJTU-YONGFU-RESEARCH-GRP/SPRSound)